ananthakumaran/ananthakumaran.github.com/_posts/wicket/2010-2-19-wicket-post-ajax-handling.markdown

 Problem
 -------

-Most of the time you need to update or add event handlers or do some initialization on the newly added DOMs.
-But you don't know Which DOMs are updated by wicket.wicket doesn't call your post handlers with the list of newly added DOMs.
+Most of the time we need to update or add event handlers or do some initialization on the newly added DOMs.
+But we don't know Which DOMs are updated by wicket.wicket doesn't call our post handlers with the list of newly added DOMs.

 Solution
 --------

-It is very easy to do it by yourself.Ok let start by creating a Ajax event Handler
+It is very easy to do it by ourself.Ok let start by creating a Ajax event Handler

 {% highlight javascript %}